Military service (also called conscription service) in Denmark can be served:

 - unfit (uegnet).

-If a woman is assessed as fit or limited fit, she can voluntarily enter into an agreement to be employed on the same terms as men doing mandatory military service.
+If a woman is assessed as fit or limited fit, she can voluntarily enter into an agreement for mandatory military service, which starts after 1 January 2026.

 It is important that you are able to speak and understand Danish if you are interested in doing your military service (conscription service) in Denmark.